 How does an acupuncturist tailor a treatment specifically for a patient?
-Most often it is based on physical exam, collection of medical history and personal characteristics, pulse diagnosis, and palpation of the body (in Japanese acupuncture).
+Most often it is based on physical exam, collection of medical history and personal characteristics, examination of the tongue, pulse diagnosis, and palpation of the body (in Japanese acupuncture).
 This information along with knowledge of 5 element theory helps create a working treatment plan and thus placement of needles.

 5 element theory is the basis of many acupuncture approaches.
 Each meridian channel and vital organ of the body is associated with a specific element.
 The 5 main elements are: fire, earth, metal, water, and wood.
 Each element has an associated color, sound, characteristic, organ, meridian, and general predispositions, including yin versus yang.